Creating target denominator populations

 )

-We can see that person “3” and “5” experienced this condition in two different occasions and contribute time to the denominator population twice, while person “2” contribute one period of time at risk.
+We can see that persons “3” and “5” experienced this condition in two different occasions and contribute time to the denominator population twice, while person “2” contributes one period of time at risk.

 cdm$denominator_acute_asthma %>%